Skip to main content

 How we research

-Pearl draws on 97+ award sources to build its coverage, including the Michelin Guide, the World's 50 Best Restaurants and 50 Best Bars lists (including their regional editions), La Liste, Forbes Travel Guide, AAA, the James Beard Foundation, Tabelog (Japan's peer-rated dining database), Opinionated About Dining (the diner-rated global survey), Gault et Millau, and a long list of regional publications and city-level critics whose track records we trust.
+Pearl draws on 97+ award sources across restaurants, hotels, bars, wineries, and travel experiences.
+Our institutional set includes the Michelin Guide and Michelin Keys, the World's 50 Best Restaurants, Bars and Hotels lists (including their regional editions), La Liste, Forbes Travel Guide, AAA Five-Diamond, Relais & Châteaux, Leading Hotels of the World, the James Beard Foundation, Tabelog (Japan's peer-rated dining database), Opinionated About Dining (the diner-rated global survey), Gault et Millau, and a long roster of regional publications and city-level critics whose track records we trust.
 Awards and ratings are pulled from the publishing body, never paraphrased from secondary write-ups.

 For practical detail, we work from the venue's own published information, government and licensing records where applicable, and notes from operators, sommeliers, and concierges in our network.
-Comparative claims — peer venues, price tiers, booking difficulty — are written from the data we hold across the wider category, so a typical three-week booking lead-time call reflects what comparable rooms look like, not a guess.
+Comparative claims (peer venues, price tiers, booking difficulty) are written from the data we hold across the wider category, so a typical three-week booking lead-time call reflects what comparable rooms look like, not a guess.

 When sources disagree, we say so on the page rather than picking the most flattering version.